sciencecorp/buildabot/README.md

 Build-a-bot is oriented around four basic components:

 - One or more _models_, which make API calls out to LLMs.
-(Or some other model.)
-Models never run within a bot; they are always called over then network.
+Models never run in-process; they are always called over then network.
 - Zero or more _plugins_, which can be used by agents to access external tools and resources.
 - One or more _agents_, which compose models, prompts and plugins into meaningful behavior.
 - One or more _interfaces_, which expose functionality of your agent(s) to users, such as via a websocket, Slack bot, over email or so on.